Family of US Navy officer jailed in Japan over fatal car crash calls on Biden to intervene - KTVZ

 “We are extremely troubled by the three-year prison sentence Lieutenant Alkonis received on October 18, 2021,” they wrote.
 “Japanese nationals convicted of the same crime are routinely granted leniency.
 In fact, 95% of similarly charged defendants get a suspended sentence, meaning they do not serve prison time.”
 They did not provide a source for their claim about leniency being granted for similar cases.

+“I am encouraged by it,” Lee said of the response, adding that it “didn’t dismiss the possibility of expulsion and expressed a willingness and an inclination to continue working with the US to discuss potential actions going forward.”

+Lee said that Japan could expel Alkonis based on the status of forces agreement between the two nations.

-A US Navy spokesperson similarly told CNN that the Navy believes Alkonis’ sentence is “uncommonly disproportionate.”
+A US Navy spokesperson told CNN that the Navy believes Alkonis’ sentence is “uncommonly disproportionate.”

 “This was a tragic event that resulted in the loss of two precious lives, and tremendous pain for everyone involved,” said the spokeswoman, Cmdr.
 Katie Cerezo.
 “We respect the judicial process.
 However, we are disappointed with the result, which we believe is uncommonly disproportionate given the mitigating evidence.”